BirdsAreFlyingCameras/PyEnhance/README.md

     from PyEnhance import TextSets

-Set alies for easy usage and readability
+Set alies for easy usage and readability:

     TextSet = TextSets.TextSet